 When Namco's Tank!
 Tank!
 Tank! served as Wii U launch game in November of 2012, it was criticized for having little more content than a mobile game.
 As it turns out, that wasn't an exaggeration.
 That game's one drawing feature, hot multiplayer tank-on-tank action, is now available For Android in much the same form thanks to Iron Force from Chillingo and Cool Fish Games.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
 Today we've got a runner game with some Portal inspiration, another runner that should please physics buffs, and a game that delivers exactly what it promises.
+Without further ado:

 If there is one thing the internet has collectively agreed is great, it's cats.
 Not real cats necessarily, but cats doing funny or adorable things – cats in the abstract.
 Wake the Cat from Halfpixel Games and Chillingo is a physics puzzler where you have to bounce a ball of yarn over to a sleeping kitten, which should just about do it for the internet.

 Wake the Cat comes with 90 levels of cluttered floors and sleeping cats.
+Just roll the yarn in the right direction to bounce it off boxes and slippers until it reaches the cat, and adorableness ensues.

 We all have a deep-seated desire to smash things – a love of destruction, if you will.
 Don't bother denying it.
 Well, there are plenty of things to destroy in Catapult King, a game that made quite an impact on iOS.
 This is a physics game that invites you to knock down all manner of structures with a magical catapult.